 The Tennessee Clinical and Translational Science Institute (TN-CTSI) is committed to providing high quality resources to support researchers.
 Resources include support with research design and biostatistics, informatics, project management, and clinical research coordinators.

-Through these key areas of specialty the CBMI bridges technology, computation, clinical/public health research to develop high quality deliverables aimed at improving population health in Memphis and its surrounding areas.
+The Center for Biomedical Informatics provides customized biomedical and clinical informatics applications to help manage complex translational and clinical research needs.
+CBMI specializes in data management, data storage, and project management.
+Through these key areas the CBMI bridges technology, computation, clinical/public health research to develop high quality deliverables aimed at improving population health in Memphis and its surrounding areas.

-The Center for Leading Innovation and Collaboration (CLIC), housed at the University of Rochester, is the coordinating center for the Clinical and Translational Science Awards (CTSA) Program, which supports a network of more than 50 of the nation’s top biomedical research institutions.
+Housed at the University of Rochester, CLIC is the coordinating center for the Clinical and Translational Science Awards (CTSA) Program, which supports a network of more than 50 of the nation’s top biomedical research institutions.

-The purpose of CLIC is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics and innovative collaboration tools for use around the consortium, and to make the work and accomplishments of the CTSA Program vibrantly visible to all stakeholders.
+Its purpose is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics and innovative collaboration tools for use around the consortium, and to make the work and accomplishments of the CTSA Program vibrantly visible to all stakeholders.
+CLIC provides:

 - Data coordination services to collect, analyze and transform CTSA Program data into actionable insights that accelerate patient impacts.